Wondering how to choose health insurance for your small business?

 A healthier workforce is good for business.
 Healthy employees take less time off and are more productive at work.
 But not all integrated plans are the same, so it’s important to consider the strengths of each option.

-HealthPartners offers a wide range of integrated medical, dental and pharmacy benefits to employers in Iowa, North Dakota, Minnesota, South Dakota, Northeast and Western Wisconsin.
+HealthPartners offers a wide range of integrated medical and dental benefits and pharmacy benefits to employers in Iowa, North Dakota, Minnesota, South Dakota, Northeast and Western Wisconsin.

 Broad network of primary and specialty care

 Your employees want flexibility and convenience in choosing their doctor.
-HealthPartners plans give them that choice - with large, flexible networks of high-quality, low-cost providers.
-Telehealth options such as Virtuwell and Doctor on Demand keep treatment costs down while providing care 24/7 from the comfort of their homes without sacrificing quality.
+HealthPartners plans give them that choice – with large, flexible networks of high-quality, low-cost providers.
+Telehealth options such as Virtuwell and Doctor on Demand keep treatment costs down while providing quality care from the comfort of their homes.

 We have an extensive family of nationally recognized primary and specialty care clinics in Minnesota and Western Wisconsin.
 In other regions, we partner with trusted local providers such as UnityPoint Health in Iowa, Sanford in North and South Dakota, and Bellin Health and ThedaCare in northeast and central Wisconsin (through Robin with HealthPartners).
 Our nationwide network covers more than one million providers and more than 6,000 hospitals.